marcellbarsony/notes/CCNA/2.0_Network_Access/2.5_PVST+/STP/03_STP_Port_states.md

 ### Listening

 The switch processes BPDUs and awaits possible new information that would cause it to return to the blocking state.
-It does not populate the MAC table and it does not forward frames.
+It does not populate the MAC table and it does not forward frames.<br>
+Forward Delay timer (15 seconds).<br>
+Transitional state.

 ### Learning

 While the port does not yet forward frames, it does learn source addresses from frames received and adds them to the MAC table.
+Forward Delay timer (15 seconds).<br>
+Transitional state.

 ### Forwarding